|

 Mechanics of sediment transport

-resistance equations to account for macro-roughness in steep
+equations to account for macro-roughness in steep mountain

 Nelson, P.A., J.G.
 Venditti, W.E.
 Dietrich, J.W.
 Kirchner, H. Ikeda,